 If you are a Customer Support person, chances are, you have often felt that yours is a thankless job.
 Perhaps you just got off a call with the most discontent, grumpy, and snappy customer there is and is hating your job.
 Does your business get a thumbs-down for customer experience?

-We have listed five disastrous blunders most commonly found in customer support so you can watch out for those.
+We have listed five of the mistakes most commonly found in customer support so that you can watch out for them.

 1. Trying to Win an Argument With the Customer

-In such scenarios where you just cannot indulge the customer like a spoilt kid, do it nicely.
+In such scenarios where you cannot indulge the customer like a spoilt kid, do it nicely.
 Stay away from arguments at any cost.
-Rather than yelling ‘you are doing it all wrong, press the green button before you click next!’, patiently ask them to ‘try pressing the green button instead.’
+For example, rather than yelling, ‘you are doing it all wrong, press the green button before you click next!’, patiently ask them to ‘try pressing the green button instead.’
 Do not come across as patronizing, or worse, scornful.

 Yes, you know your product best, but remember that they are the ones paying your bills.
-We agree that some customers can be extremely peevish, so all the more reasons to not escalate the exchange into an argument, that you fear you must win.
+We agree that some customers can be highly impatient, so all the more reasons not to escalate the exchange into an argument, that you fear you must win.

 2. Not Respecting Customer Privacy

 You, me, the guy-next-door, everyone hates spam.
-So why would you send out innumerable emails and notifications just because you have their email address?
+So why would you send out numerous emails and notifications just because you have their email address?

 Your emails and texts need to be scheduled regularly, but not too frequently.
-Moreover, make it a point to share only valuable content that the customer will benefit from.
+Moreover, make it a point to share only valuable content that benefits the customer.

 3. Making it Difficult for Customers to Reach You

-Few things are more frustrating than when you have to click so many links or become a researcher just to locate the contact details of a business.
-Ask yourself this question: how easy is it for a customer to reach you, should they need to get in touch with you?
+Few things are more frustrating than when you have to click so many links or become a researcher to locate the contact details.
+So ask yourself this question: how easy is it for a customer to reach you?
+Should they need to get in touch with you?